 They’re almost all gone now but not forgotten.

-Seventy years ago, on April 29, 1945 three divisions of the U.S. Army liberated Dachau Concentration Camp outside of Munich, Germany.
-My father, Staff Sergeant John Petro was one of the liberators with the 42nd “Rainbow” Infantry Division of the 232nd Infantry.
+On April 29, 1945, three divisions of the U.S. Army liberated Dachau Concentration Camp outside Munich, Germany.
+My father, Staff Sergeant John Petro, was one of the liberators with the 42nd “Rainbow” Infantry Division of the 232nd Infantry.
 I have told his story elsewhere.
 Here is the historical background.

-The “Rainbow” Division was so named in WWI by Major Douglas MacArthur when 26 states and the District of Columbia National Guard units were combined into a single group.
-When he saw all the colorful state flags he said it “resembled a rainbow across the country.”
+The “Rainbow” Division was so named in World War I by Major Douglas MacArthur when 26 states and the District of Columbia National Guard units were combined into a single group.
+He said it “resembled a rainbow across the country when he saw all the colorful state flags.”

-During WWII, the Rainbow landed on a cold and rainy night at the port of Marseille, France on December 8 & 9, 1944 where they pitched their tents.
-They moved north through Lyon, Dijon, and arrived shortly before Christmas near Strasbourg.
+During World War II, the Rainbow transport landed on a cold and rainy night at the port of Marseille, France, on December 8 & 9, 1944; they pitched their tents there.
+They moved north through Lyon and Dijon and arrived shortly before Christmas near Strasbourg.

 But Dachau was special.

-Unlike Auschwitz — which was a death camp, or extermination camp intended to put its inmates to death via gas chamber — Dachau was created as a forced-labor camp.
+Unlike Auschwitz, a death camp, an extermination camp intended to put its inmates to death via gas chamber — Dachau was created as a forced labor camp.